williamxie11/grubbudge-server/data/README.md

 A list of the most popular categories sorted descending should appear in *category.json*

-Finally, run price.js (UNDER CONSTRUCTION).
+Finally, run price.js to web scrape price data from Yelp pages.

 > node price.js

 This will read from *output.json* and create a file *output_full.json* with available price data from Yelp attached to each restaurant data point.

 *output_full.json* is the finalized data used for Grubbudge's database.
+This will also need to be fixed in the same way as *output.json*